-NCERT Solutions for first exercise of the seventh chapter of class 11 Maths have been provided here for students to prepare well for the exam.
-These solutions have been prepared by the subject experts at BYJU’S and are in accordance with the NCERT syllabus and guidelines.
+NCERT Solutions for last exercise of the seventh chapter of class 11 Maths have been provided here for students to prepare well for the exam.
+These solutions are designed by the subject experts at BYJU’S and are in accordance with the NCERT syllabus and guidelines.
 The Miscellaneous Exercise of NCERT Solutions for Class 11 Maths Chapter 7- Permutations and Combinations is based on the following topics:

 - Introduction to Permutations and Combinations